Does your dog freak out when you leave?

 - Punishment.
 Punishment isn't effective for treating separation anxiety and can make the situation worse.

 - Another dog.
 Getting your dog a companion usually doesn't help an anxious dog because his anxiety is the result of her separation from you, not just the result of being alone.

 - Radio/TV noise.
 Leaving the radio or television on won't help (unless the radio or TV is used as a safety cue).

 - Obedience training.
-While formal training is always a good idea, separation anxiety isn't the result of disobedience or lack of training; therefore, it won't help this particular issue.
+While formal training is always a good idea, separation anxiety isn't the result of disobedience or lack of training; therefore, that won't help this particular issue.